JulianeGampe/vocabulary-quiz/README.md

 Google Fonts has been used to find the font, that is displayed on the website.
 [Cabin](https://fonts.google.com/specimen/Cabin?category=Sans+Serif&preview.text=Vocabulary%20Quiz&preview.text_type=custom#standard-styles) is described as having a touch of modernism as well as having a wide language support including all Western, Central and South/Eastern European languages, which was found suitable for a vocabulary language quiz.

-To provide visual cues the link to Instagram in the footer is represented by an icon from [Font Awesome](https://fontawesome.com/v5.15/icons/instagram?style=brands)
+To provide visual cues icons from [Font Awesome](https://fontawesome.com/) have been used in the quiz type buttons and for the icon that links to Instagram.

 ### Wireframes